 Children are unpredictable and often unaware of the cost or effort behind a present but there are simple ways we can begin to teach them about gratitude and appreciation.

-Babyology recently reported on the valuable life lesson children can learn when they don’t always get what they want, especially when this year’s must-have Christmas gifts such as Hatchimals and the Nintendo Classic Mini are sold out.
+Babyology has previously reported on the valuable life lesson children can learn when they don’t always get what they want, especially when the year’s must-have Christmas gifts such as Hatchimals and the Nintendo Classic Mini are sold out.

 Now an expert in mindfulness shares some simple steps to teaching our little ones about gratitude and appreciation at Christmas.

 Adelaide primary school teacher Ashley Manuel founded Growing With Gratitude, a mindfulness program to help teachers, students and families develop the positive habits to help them appreciate what they have.

 He tells Babyology that parents can start preparing their children in the lead up to Christmas to express gratitude whenever they are given a gift.

 “I am sure last year some parents probably saw certain reactions their children had to some gifts they received and are hoping that doesn’t happen again this year,” Ashley says.